pomber/escher-bot/readme.md

 ## Dev

-First your [key, token and secrets from twitter](https://dev.twitter.com/apps).
+First get your [key, token and secrets from twitter](https://dev.twitter.com/apps).
 Then copy `.env.sample` to `.env` and replace it with your secrets.
+Then

 ```
 $ yarn